AdaSzi/AttinyRDSradio/README.md

 ## Notes

-This program only fits on Attiny85 because it uses 8190 Bytes of Attiny85`s 8192 Bytes of memory
+This program barely fits on Attiny85 - it uses 8190 out of 8192 Bytes of memory

 Attiny85 has to run 16 MHz